 The main purpose of a blog is to connect the blogger with their target audience.
 Blogs are also used to boost organic traffic and drive qualified leads to your website.

-If you’re wondering where to start with creating a blog that you can subsequently monetize, you’ve come to the right place.
+If you’re wondering where to start with creating a blog that you can subsequently monetize as a side hustle, you’ve come to the right place.

 How to start a blog and make money from it